iangacek/burger/README.md

 ### Overview

 This application is built using a multitude of technologies, including Handlebars, Express, ORM, Node, and SQL Databases.
+Inside the application, you are able to type in the name of a burger you would like to eat, which proceeds to add the respective value to a SQL database and present it on the webpage.
+After clicking "Devour It!", the entry in the database will be deleted and reflected properly on the webpage.

 ### Organization